aronvaughan/angular-login/README.md

 ### v 0.0.4

 * handle login error with 401 response, broadcast failure event on login failure on $rootScope

+### v 0.0.5

+* allow for redirect after login (and go to original url afterwards)
+* add default 'after login' and flag to re-route after login if no original url is found
+* if false, no interception happens

 ## TODO